cis3296f22/snakehunt/README.md

 1. Click OK on the error message.
 2. Choose the Apple menu  > System Preferences > Security & Privacy > General.
 3. If the lock at the bottom left is locked , click it to unlock the preference panel.
 You may need to enter your password.
-3. Next to the message beginning with "snake-hunt" was blocked, click Allow Anyway.
+3. Next to the message beginning with "client" or "server" was blocked, click Allow Anyway.
-4. Now, in your terminal, cd into your Downloads folder (or wherever you downloaded the executable to) and type the command ./snake-hunt.
+4. Now, in your terminal, cd into your Downloads folder (or wherever you downloaded the executable to) and type the command ./client and/or ./server.
-5. It may tell you permission denied: ./snake-hunt.
-In this case, you must change the permissions of the file by typing chmod 755 snake-hunt.
-Now you can type ./snake-hunt and it will begin to run.
+5. It may tell you permission denied: ./client and/or ./server.
+In this case, you must change the permissions of the file by typing chmod 755 server (or client).
+Now you can type ./client or ./server and it will begin to run.
-6. It takes about 15 seconds to start up.
-Wait until a window pops up, and now you can play Snake Hunt by using the arrow keys to move!

 # How to contribute
 Follow this project board to know the latest status of the project: [https://github.com/orgs/cis3296f22/projects/97](https://github.com/orgs/cis3296f22/projects/97)